 Surgeons often use a technique known as laparoscopy to remove the gallbladder.
 This involves making several small incisions through the abdominal wall and inserting a camera.
 Your abdomen is then inflated with gas, so the surgeon has more room to work.
 And then, the surgeon will remove your gallbladder through the incisions.

 If you need treatment for gallbladder disease, start by getting to know some of our surgeons who offer gallbladder surgery.
-Depending on your location, you may get to meet Dr. Clinton Marlar, MD at St. Thomas, or Dr. Craig Ternovits in Lebanon.
+See our general surgeon below who specialize in gallbladder surgery.

 Schedule Your Appointment Today